drummondlab/drummondlab.github.io/team/_posts/2020-08-17-titilayo-arowolo.md

 github:
 scholar:
 image: /assets/images/team/titi-arowolo.jpg
-alum: false
+alum: true
 ---
-Titi is an undergraduate student at the [University of Chicago][1].
+Titi was an undergraduate researcher at the [University of Chicago][1].

 [1]: http://www.uchicago.edu